 Determining what freight rate to quote may be one of the most difficult aspects for anyone in the transportation chain.
-Understanding the variables that affect the rates is how you can make more money per trip.
-The variables affecting rates can change frequently and it is important to understand what circumstances cause freight rates to vary so that you can get the best rates.
+Understanding the variables that affect the freight rates is how you can make more money per trip.
+The variables affecting freight rates can change frequently and it is important to understand what circumstances cause freight rates to vary so that you can get the best rates for your freight.

-Freight rates vary due these circumstances and events:
+Freight rates vary due to these circumstances and events:

 - Backhaul Loads.
 If an owner-operator needs to move with a load in the trailer to get back to the dedicated shipper, they will sometimes accept less so that they can still make money on the backhaul.

 - Geography.
 Some geographical areas have little or no manufacturing and have only seasonal needs for trucks.
 These areas may be forced to pay higher rates during off-season, as trucks may have to deadhead many miles or wait extended periods of time to pick up load.

 - Product.
 The type of product or commodity to be shipped can directly affect the rate.
 Less expensive products (such as raw fiber, or recyclables) mean less expensive freight rates, due to lower liability, and high dollar products (pharmaceuticals or computers) cost more to ship due to higher liability.
 Typically, if a shipper is offering a large volume of freight on a regular basis, they will expect a better rate than a rate for a one-time load.